 It was long and painful but a wonderful journey nonetheless.
 I am so blessed this happened to me.
 I have learned so much about myself and the human body.
 When I look back at those years I am so proud at how I've grown in life, love and happiness.
 The principles of yoga and meditation helped me get here--brought me closer to my authentic self.

 I took yoga teacher training not to teach but to learn why it worked.
 Upon completion I began haphazardly teaching to friends at Sioux Passage Park while maintaining a full time corporate job.
 The class kept growing and we entertained the idea of opening a brick and mortar location.
 OmTurtleYoga opened its doors in Florissant fall of 2013.
 In 2014 I quit my corporate job and opened another studio in Ferguson during the time of riots and unrest as a symbol of peace and unity.
 In 2015 we developed a line of holistic self-care products called OmTurtleOrganics.
-In 2016 we expanded to include OmTurtleSpa as a more comprehensive approach to healing.
+In 2016 we expanded Florissant into a 4000 sq ft space to include OmTurtleSpa as a more comprehensive approach to healing.
+In spring of 2018 we're expanding Ferguson to include a wellness cafe serving healthy soups, salads, smoothies and more to assist in your overall health and wellbeing.

 One thing I did learn throughout all this is that I was not alone.
 I read and heard thousands of stories similar to mine.
 I feel as if this was the path God laid out for me and now I'm being asked to share my experience with others.
 I don't know where this will lead me or how this will grow from here.
 I'll take it one day at a time-- moving at a turtle's pace.